SavoCv/final-project/README.md

 - Score tracking

 ### TODO
-- Bug: Check min_max algorithm, it may return wrong move when it is close to end of game.
-- Bug: Unresponsive when move is calculated
 - Enable option to show how good is move
-- Enable undo when is end of game
 - When the player is skipping a move, notify them about it.
-- Restart game
-- Choosing between 1 player and 2 players, and algorithm for 1 player
-- AI opponent with adjustable difficulty levels
 - Leaderboard

 ## Technologies Used